ivan-loh/starter-harness-scaffolds/README.md

-# Starter Harness for AI-to-Production Projects
+# Starter Harness for Vibe Coded Projects

 Help small product teams move fast with AI while keeping the repo clear enough for engineers to review, fix, and deploy.